 Unlimited: Probabilities Have Nothing To Do With Faith

-Convictions have nothing to do with faith.
+Impressions have neither one thing nor the other to do with faith.
 Faith has to do with the Word of God.
-It is not conviction, strong or weak, which will make any difference.
-We must rely on God’s Word and not on ourselves or our convictions.
+It is not impressions, strong or weak, which will make any difference.
+We have to do with the written Word and not ourselves or our impressions.

-Many people are willing to believe things that seem probable to them.
+Many people are willing to believe regarding those things that seem probable to them.
 Faith has nothing to do with probabilities.
-The role of faith begins where probabilities cease and sight and sense fail.
+The province of faith begins where probabilities cease, and sight and sense fail.

-A great many of God’s children are discouraged and lament their want of faith.
-They write to me and say that they have no conviction, no feeling, they see no likelihood that the thing they wish will come to pass.
-But faith is not about appearance or likelihood or feelings.
-The question is, whether God has spoken it in his Word.
+A great many of God’s children are cast down, and lament their want of faith.
+They write to me and say that they have no impressions, no feeling, they see no probability that the thing they wish will come to pass.
+Appearances are not to be taken into account.
+The question is, whether God has spoken it in His Word. – George Mueller

-Eli’s Reflection: Is there a difficult issue you are struggling with right now?
-Take a piece of paper and write these headings: “My feelings tell me that…” and “God tells me that…” Write down what your feelings are telling you, and then write down some Bible promises from God.
+Reflection: Is there a difficult issue you are struggling with right now?
+Take a piece of paper and write, “My feelings tell me that…” and then write, “God tells me that…” Write down what your feelings are telling you, and then write down some Bible promises from God.
 Look at them carefully.
 Which will you believe?
 Make this the subject of prayer.